 3) When the report employs fake criticism

 Analysts often avoid criticizing vendors by listing "challenges" that don't really matter to customers.
-Things like lack of visibility in markets that the vendor doesn't target in the first place, or a perceived lack of marketing acumen.
+Reports will decry things like a lack of visibility in markets that the vendor doesn't target in the first place, or a perceived lack of marketing acumen.
 How much do you care whether your tech supplier is good at marketing?

 Analysts also love to poke at a vendor's "positioning."
 Positioning is a bullshit term with no relevance for you the customer.
 In vendor-speak, positioning translates to "watch what we say, not what we do."

 Sometimes there's another game here.
 Citing a positioning or marketing problem represents a not-so-subtle critique of the vendor's product management — a critique that might generate a sales call from that same analyst firm offering to advise the vendor for a very lucrative fee.